MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ Hello World │
     =#

-A tuple lifted to a constant query is displayed as a table.
+A `Tuple` lifted to a constant query is displayed as a table.

     void[Lift((name="DataKnots", version="0.1"))]
     #=>